Renault has just launched its 7-seater Triber crossover in SA! Here’s how much it costs and what's in it.

 Renault is expanding its burgeoning crossover offering with the new Triber, which is based on a modified version of the CMF-A platform which underpins the popular Kwid hatchback and will compete against rivals such as the Suzuki Ertiga, Honda BR-V and Toyota Avanza.

 Standing less than 4-metres in length, the Triber shares some design inspiration with the familiar Captur and Kadjar, including the clamshell bonnet and daytime LEDs, with the Triber understood to be strategically aimed at Renault’s BRICS (Brazil, Russia, India, China, South Africa) market customers.
-The Triber will be produced in India and Renault South Africa has confirmed that it's due to arrive in South Africa in 2020.
+The Triber is produced in India.

-The option of 7 seats makes the adds practicality, but a 5-seat configuration is easily achieved by simply removing the third row.
+The option of 7 seats adds practicality, but a 5-seat configuration is easily achieved by simply removing the third row.

 The Triber adds unique appeal with the presence of the third row of seats – which are removable, to either prioritise passenger portability or luggage space.
-With the third row seating removed, luggage space is claimed at 625 litres.
+Renault claims that there are 100 seating configurations in the Triber with the ability to completely remove the rear seats if desired.
+With the third row of seating removed, luggage space is claimed at 625 litres.

 The notion of an affordable compact crossover with 3 rows of seating has until now been a fleeting idea and Renault’s product planners have certainly analysed the business case and spotted an opportunity.